 There are numerous benefits of a green roof.
 Some are obvious and others less so.
 There are also some disadvantages to a green roof, although these are few and far between.
-To help you decide whether a green roof is right for your home or business, let’s look at green roof advantages and disadvantages.
+To help you decide whether a green roof is right for your home or business, let’s look at green roof benefits, as well as the potential drawbacks.

 Sound is a huge distraction, especially in a commercial building.
 Workers don’t want to listen to the rumble of heavy traffic outside their office and if you are at home, no doubt you won’t appreciate the roar of jets flying overhead late at night.
 A green roof is an extra layer of insulation and will absorb up to 30% of environmental noise pollution.
 You can get on with work, free from distractions, or sleep more soundly in your bed at night.